Capturing valuable employee knowledge is not something many of us think about until it’s too late.

 It’s cost effective

 The key to effectively managing the effects of the silver tsunami isn’t that complicated.
-It really comes down to retaining the knowledge of current employees, while ensuring a your future workforce has the tools and resources to locate educational and relevant content.
+It really comes down to retaining the knowledge of current employees, while ensuring your future workforce has the tools and resources to locate educational and relevant content.

 Ensuring valuable employee knowledge is retained is a smart strategy no matter what age your employees are.
 No organization is immune to turnover, but with the right tools and resources, you can prevent it from having a negative impact on your business.
-Video is an effective way to capture knowledge and educate your employees.
+Video training and content sharing is an effective way to capture knowledge and educate your employees.
 The sooner your organization adopts a knowledge sharing strategy, the happier your learners will be.
 And the happier your learners are, the stronger your business.